cns-iu/4025C_VR/Object Import/AutoCAD_To_STL.md

   <sub>Fig.2 Partial assembly visualization (left), physical assembly (right)</sub>
 </p>

 In this case the 2D line drawing of a specific object in AutoCAD has to be transformed into a 3D object.
-This sounds like a relatively straight forward procedure; in a dedicated 3D application, such as Blender, one would use an *extrude* function to add "thickness" to a surface.
+This sounds like a relatively simple procedure; in a dedicated 3D application, such as Blender, one would use an *extrude* function to add "thickness" to a surface.
 Of course AutoCAD also has an *extrude* command and applied to a <strong>properly</strong> constructed 2D object it will yield useable results.

 <p align="center">
   <img src="images/star_star_extruded.png" width="600">